michaelskilani/excel_mysql/README.md

 ## Description
 This application parses an Excel .xls file, and pipes the data into a persistent MySQL Database.
-Excel file defines an Employees table with example columns and data columns.
+Excel file defines an Employees table with example columns and data.
 On execution, Employees Table in MySQL is create, and Employee data is inserted into the table.

 ## Screenshots